ucsd-dsc-arts/dsc160-midterm-group10/README.md

 - Additional libraries you are using for this project
 - Does this code require other pip packages, software, etc?
 - Does this code need to run on some other (non-datahub) platform?
 (CoLab, etc.)

+This project should not be too difficult to replicate, but make sure that the file structure is correct so that Librosa is able to upload the audio files accordingly (in the data folder).

 ## Reference